scottaw66/scottwillsey/src/content/posts/raycast-sc-image-link-transform.md

 [![Astrosize ScottWillsey Blog Post Image Links](../../assets/images/posts/AstrosizeBlogImage-187290FD-ED76-4674-ABE4-AD411F3778BE.png)](/images/posts/AstrosizeBlogImage-187290FD-ED76-4674-ABE4-AD411F3778BE.jpg)
 ```

-As you can see, the end markdown result is a markdown image link to the image in assets which gets displayed in the blog post, surrounded my a markdown URL link which links to the full-sized image in public.[^3]
+As you can see, the end markdown result is a markdown image link to the image in assets which gets displayed in the blog post, surrounded by a markdown URL link which links to the full-sized image in public.[^3]

 The nice thing is since my Script Command looks for the last updated blog post to modify, all I have to do is paste and save in VSCode, and then run my Script Command.
 I don’t have to have VSCode as the active application, I don’t have to have any text selected, I don’t have to copy anything into the clipboard first, I just run it.
 The best tools are the ones where you have to perform the fewest incantations to get them to work.

 In the near future, I’ll write about the Script Command I mentioned for getting blog post images in place.
-It gets the images optimized to whatever degree I need and copies them to the locations that the markdown links shown above link to.
+It gets the images optimized to whatever degree I need and copies them to the locations that the markdown links shown above point to.

 Thoughts?
 Questions?
 Hit me on the [pachyderm](https://social.lol/@scottwillsey).